portellam/post-install-setup-script/README.md

 ## Description
-Post-install changes to a Debian Linux system.
+Post-install changes to a Linux system.
+Distro-agnostic (Debian-optimized).

 ## How-to
 * To execute setup as sudo/root, execute: